 There are many methods to the madness of connecting with new people.
 My method for connecting with new people is using the vehicle of the LION brand.
-You can find out more about my thought process concerning this in my recent blog post of why I am a LinkedIn Lion.
 Note that I have recently stopped promoting myself as a LION for many reasons which you can read by clicking here.

 OK.
 As I mention to almost everyone I meet, if you are on LinkedIn and not meeting new people, stay off it and delete your account.
 If you just want to find old friends, find them, put their contact details in your personal address book, and you’re done!
 No need to login anymore.